 Your end result should look thick, gloopy and a little like frogspawn (don’t let this put you off).
 If it’s still a little watery, add more chia seeds to absorb the excess water.

 Keep your jam stored in the fridge, it should last for around a week.

-Finally, enjoy this deliciously sweet, healthy jam with the super-nutrients from Chia!
-With no added sugar whatsoever, (just the natural sugars from your fruit and stevia) this is a great alternative to help keep your blood sugar levels in check.
+Finally, enjoy this deliciously sweet, healthy jam with the super nutrients from chia!
+With no added sugar whatsoever, (just the natural sugars from your fruit and plant extract, stevia) this is a great alternative to help keep your blood sugar levels in check.
 I love this jam on my homemade banana bread which you can find the recipe for here